Scattering Signatures of Invasion Percolation: Surface germs

-As in the case of bulk germs, it is interesting to discuss the behavior of the absolute structure factor.
-Figure~\ref{fig:SQNboundaryclusterslowQ}b shows that, below $p_c$, the $\xi$ dependence of $p_{\rm{eff}}$ is much slower than the $\xi^{2.02}$ behavior measured for bulk germs.
+It is interesting to compare the behavior of the absolute structure factor to that found for bulk invasion.
+Figure~\ref{fig:SQNboundaryclusterslowQ}b shows that, below $p_c$, the $\xi$ dependence of $p_{\rm{eff}}$ is much slower than the $\xi^{3-2d_f}$ behavior found for bulk germs.
 For $\xi >30$, $p_{\rm{eff}} \sim \xi^{0.5}$.
 This exponent is consistent with the simple assumption of a fractal structure up to $\xi$, confined in a layer of thickness $\xi$, which gives $p_{\rm{eff}}~ \sim \xi^{d_f-2}/L$.
-This different behavior is responsible for the $p$ dependence of $I(Q,p)$ below $p_c$ being different for the two situations of invasion, as seen in Fig.\ref{fig:SQabs}.
-However, as the normalized structure factor, $p_{\rm{eff}} $ at $p_c$ is nearly identical for invasion from the surface, and invasion from bulk germs at a very small fraction.
+This different behavior is responsible for the $p$ dependence of $I(Q,p)$ below $p_c$ being different for the two situations of invasion, as seen in Fig.~\ref{fig:SQnorm}a and Fig.~\ref{fig:SQnorm}d.
+However, Figs.~\ref{fig:SQnorm}a and \ref{fig:SQnorm}b, and Figs.~\ref{fig:SQNboundaryclusterslowQ}b respectively show that, at $p_c$, both the normalized structure factor $I_N(Q)$ and $p_{\rm{eff}}$ are nearly identical for invasion from the surface, and for invasion from bulk germs at a very small fraction.
 As a result, the absolute structure factor at $p_c$ is identical as well.
-For our finite size sample, this results from the fact that, in both cases, all physical quantities are dominated by the largest cluster.
-We expect that this would remain true for any size $L$, provided the germ fraction is low enough.
+For our finite size sample, this identity results from the fact that, in both cases, all physical quantities are dominated by the largest cluster.
+We expect that this would remain true for any size $L$, provided that, in the case of bulk germs, the germ fraction is low enough.
+For invasion from surfaces, the percolation threshold is also correctly determined by the maximum of the absolute structure factor, despite the locally large density of surface germs.

 We conclude that, at $p_c$, both the $Q$ dependence and the absolute value of the scattering signal should be similar for invasion from surfaces or dilute bulk germs.
-Differentiating the two processes requires to measure $I_N(Q \to 0)$ away from $p_c$, or, probably more simply, to perform spatially resolved, local, measurements of $I_N(Q \to 0)$ as a function of the distance to the sample's surface.
+Differentiating the two processes thus requires to perform spatially resolved, local, measurements of $I_N(Q \to 0)$ as a function of the distance to the sample's surface.